kaitlynatif/React_Portfolio/README.md

 - [Author](#Author)

 ## Description
-The GitHub-Pages launched application showcases Kaitlyn Atif's React Portfolio, which contains (6) highlighted projects of his 12-week Full-Stack Developer boot camp experience at the Georgia Institute of Technology.
-The portfolio is designed as a single-page application and demonstrates his proficiency in building modern web applications.
+The GitHub-Pages launched application showcases Kaitlyn Atif's React Portfolio, which contains (6) highlighted projects of this 24-week Full-Stack Developer boot camp experience at the Georgia Institute of Technology.
+The portfolio is designed as a single-page application and demonstrates proficiency in building modern web applications.

 ## The Challenge
 The main objective of this project is to create a single-page application portfolio for a web developer, showcasing their experience and proficiency in building React applications.